1 About

 "\nPlot: @dataknut \nCode: https://github.com/dataknut/gridCarbon")

-4 Recreating DrSimEvans’ plot
+4 Recreating DrSimEvans’ plot (data from 2012 onwards)

 This looks like daily data.